 Map of Kalahari Desert

-The Kalahari Desert is located in Southern Africa, covering much of Botswana, the eastern third of Namibia and the northernmost part of South Africa’s Northern Cape Province.
+The Kalahari Desert is in southern Africa, covering much of Botswana, as well as parts of Namibia and South Africa.

 By Harriet Nimmo